Huge turnout in Tunisia's Arab Spring election

 Across the country, queues stretching hundreds of metres formed outside polling stations from early in the morning for an election which could set the template for other Middle Eastern states emerging from the Arab Spring.

-"Out of the 4.1 million people registered, more than 90 percent voted," said Boubaker Ben Thaber, Secretary-General of the independent commission that organized the vote.
+"Out of the 4.1 million people registered, more than 90 percent voted," said Boubaker Ben Thaber, Secretary-General of the independent commission that organised the vote.

 That level of voter interest was never seen during Ben Ali's rule.
 Then, only a trickle of people turned out for elections because they knew the result was predetermined.